DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for Web Forms - How to Use DashboardExtractDataSource to provide data
+# Dashboard for Web Forms - How to Work with a Data Extract

 This example demonstrates basic approaches and code snippets that can be used to bind the [ASPxDashboard](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard) control to the [DashboardExtractDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExtractDataSource).